 - the protection measures that would apply to it; and

 - the legal framework applicable in the State in which the information would be communicated, including the legal framework’s degree of equivalency with the personal information protection principles applicable in Québec.”

 - when you disclose personal information “for research purposes” without the data subject’s consent.

-One of the most modern requirements brought on by Bill 64 is that of privacy by default, meaning that “when offering a technological product or service,” your company “must ensure that the parameters of the product or service provide the highest level of confidentiality by default, without any intervention by the person concerned.”
+One of the most modern requirements brought on by Law 25 is that of privacy by default, meaning that “when offering a technological product or service,” your company “must ensure that the parameters of the product or service provide the highest level of confidentiality by default, without any intervention by the person concerned.”
 What this means for your company is that by default any tracking, profiling or identification technology has to be disabled, and your website visitors must have easy access to expressly opt out of such features.